true

 .
 Hence, finally false

-is stored in variable Result.or
+is stored in variable Result.

 operation similar to and